prjctgeek/foodie/content/sousvide.md

 It seals in moisture and flavors, it prevents over-cooking and allows you to pre-cook with precision.
 Also, it scales up really well.
-I have come home from Costco on the weekend and pre-cooked 4 meals worth of chicken and 1 meal of [hamburgers](recipes/hamburgers) in the same water bath, cutting week-day preptime dramatically.
+I have come home from Costco on the weekend and pre-cooked 4 meals worth of chicken and 1 meal of [hamburgers](recipes/hamburgers) in the same water bath, cutting week-day prep time dramatically.

 ### Cons